momentine/llm-html/table.md

 # LLM Generated HTML Form Compoents Output
-Each form component is treated as a test case.
+Each form component functions as a test case.
-Each test case contains five prompt variations, each representing a distinct grammar pattern.
+Every test case includes five prompt variants, each following a distinct grammar pattern but requesting the same underlying behavior.

 ## Universal Prompt
 You are an AI coding assistant.